 As the individual receiving equine therapy feels more comfortable with the horse, he or she will begin leading it.
 Individuals in equine-assisted psychotherapy may even get to feed the horse.

 Benefits of Equine Therapy for Addiction and Mental Health

-There are many benefits of equine therapy when it comes to treating addiction and mental health disorders.
+There are many benefits of drug rehab equine therapy when it comes to treating addiction and mental health disorders.
 But horseback riding isn’t necessary to receive emotional and therapeutic benefits from the interactions with a horse.
 In fact, many people that take equine therapy experience a breakthrough without riding the backs of horses at all.